Jobhdez/jobhdez.github.io/_posts/2024-05-02-compilers-are-interesting.md

 tags: compilers
 ---

 So, far in my compiler journey I have faced three interesting problems.
-The problems were translating a subset of language to $$ a normal form $$, compiling tuples to x86, and floating point math.
+The problems were translating a subset of language to *A-Normal form*, compiling tuples to x86, and floating point math.

 ### Compiling without continuations